Orare-Lab/Awesome-Commitment-Schemes/Vector_commitment.md

 2. Efficiently aggregatable: combination of commitments is efficient.
 3. maintainable: The commitment can be updated efficiently, which means updating all proofs in sublinear time.

+## Hyperproof
+Hyperproof is a vector commitment scheme based on the discrete log assumption.
+It is a generalization of Merkle tree, which can be used to prove the correctness of the execution of a program on a large dataset.
+The proof size is logarithmic in the size of the dataset.

 ## Papers

 - [Hyperproof](https://eprint.iacr.org/2021/599.pdf)